larsiusprime/landisabigdeal.com/public/_index.md

 </blockquote>

 <blockquote class="left">
-Why land matters more today than ever… and why economists, urbanists & everyone else need to take Henry George Seriously
+Why land matters more today than ever… and why economists, urbanists & everyone else need to take Henry George Seriously.
 <footer>—Richard Florida, co-founder of Bloomberg CityLab</footer>
 </blockquote>

 <blockquote class="right">
-Take the Georgist pill and read this
+Take the Georgist pill and read this.
 <footer>—Arpit Gupta, author of Arpitrage newsletter</footer>
 </blockquote>

 <blockquote class="left">
 Have you seen the cat?
-Whether or not Doucet converts you to Georgism, you’ll come away with a new appreciation for how every economic system is built on the same resource: land."
+Whether or not Doucet converts you to Georgism, you’ll come away with a new appreciation for how every economic system is built on the same resource: land.
 <footer>—SlimeMoldTimeMold.com</footer>
 </blockquote>